SoftwareHeritage/swh-docs/docs/user/using_data/index.rst

 Software Heritage's codebase evolves over time, and the archive adds support for new forges regularly.
-Major changes are documented in the `archive changelog`_
+Major changes are documented in the :ref:`Archive ChangeLog <archive-changelog>`.

 Typically, this means that source code deleted from a given forge before Software Heritage started archiving that forge is missing -- which may lead to code hosted in less popular places to be underrepresented in the archive.

-.. _archive changelog: archive-changelog

 Large objects
 ^^^^^^^^^^^^^